braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 {% tabs %}
 {% tab Snowflake %}
 When activated, your sync will run on the schedule configured during setup.
-If you want to run the sync outside the normal testing schedule or to fetch the most recent data, click **Sync Now**.
+If you want to run the sync outside the normal testing schedule or to fetch the most recent data, select **Sync Now**.
 This run will not impact regularly scheduled future syncs.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_5.png %})

 {% endtab %}
 {% tab Redshift %}
 When activated, your sync will run on the schedule configured during setup.
-If you want to run the sync outside the normal testing schedule or to fetch the most recent data, click **Sync Now**.
+If you want to run the sync outside the normal testing schedule or to fetch the most recent data, select **Sync Now**.
 This run will not impact regularly scheduled future syncs.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_10.png %})

 {% endtab %}
 {% tab BigQuery %}

 When activated, your sync will run on the schedule configured during setup.
-If you want to run the sync outside the normal testing schedule or to fetch the most recent data, click **Sync Now**.
+If you want to run the sync outside the normal testing schedule or to fetch the most recent data, select **Sync Now**.
 This run will not impact regularly scheduled future syncs.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_15.png %})

 {% endtab %}
 {% tab Databricks %}

 When activated, your sync will run on the schedule configured during setup.
-If you want to run the sync outside the normal testing schedule or to fetch the most recent data, click **Sync Now**.
+If you want to run the sync outside the normal testing schedule or to fetch the most recent data, select **Sync Now**.
 This run will not impact regularly scheduled future syncs.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_18.png %})